 Salt Ughhh you buy plastic free salt here.

 Bicarbonate of soda can be used neat.
 Also ugh!!!

 “Sodium bicarbonate (baking soda), a product used for many years by itself or in combination with other ingredients has several excellent properties.
 As a soft crystalline substance that dissolves readily, it has a mild abrasive potential.
 In solution it will kill on contact all of the motile microorganisms associated with periodontal infections, e.g. spirochetes, motile rods, etc. It will also kill other disease related bacteria.
 It will also neutralize and detoxify the bacterial acids and toxins that form in plaques (bacterial biofilms). ” for more got to mizar

-You can buy plastic free bicarb here
+You can read more and find out where to buy plastic free bicarb HERE

-Home made Tooth Powder / Paste with Bi-carb
+Paste with Bi-carb

 1 part chalk